Kevinlearynet/WP-Meet-The-Team/README.md

 # WordPress "Meet The Team" Setup

 A packaged "Meet The Team" page management setup for WordPress themes.
-This accompanies a step by step tutorial originally written on kevinleary.net.
+This accompanies a step by step tutorial I've written for [CSS-Tricks](http://css-tricks.com/creating-meet-team-page-wordpress/).

 ## Features